Simple Minds: Second hiatus, return and decline (1999–2005)

 Having delivered Our Secrets Are the Same to Chrysalis, Simple Minds then found themselves caught up in record company politics while Chrysalis, EMI and other companies attempted to merge with each other.
 Originally due for release in late 1999, the album remained unreleased after the band mired themselves in lawsuits with Chrysalis.
 In 2000, the situation became even more complicated when Our Secrets Are the Same was leaked on the internet.
 Discouraged with their label's failure to resolve the problems, and with both momentum and potential album sales lost, the band once again went on hiatus.
 Eddie Duffy, Mark Taylor and Mark Kerr all moved on to other projects.
-Jim Kerr moved to Sicily and took up a part-time career as a hotelier, although both he and Burchill continued working together on various business interests and kept the idea of the band alive.
+Jim Kerr moved to Sicily and took up a part-time career as a hotelier.

 In 2001, Jim Kerr and Charlie Burchill began working with multi-instrumentalist Gordon Goudie (ex-Primevals) on a new Simple Minds album to be called Cry.
 Mark Kerr also contributed to the project (this time as an acoustic guitarist and Burchill's co-writer on several songs) while Kerr brought in various Italian musicians as collaborators, including Planet Funk and Punk Investigation.
 In parallel to Cry, Simple Minds also recorded an album of covers called Neon Lights, featuring Simple Minds versions of songs from artists including Patti Smith, Roxy Music and Kraftwerk.
 Neon Lights was the first to be completed and released (later in 2001).
 In the video for the Neon Lights single "Dancing Barefoot", the band consisted of Jim Kerr, Charlie Burchill, Gordon Goudie and Mark Kerr.
 A 2-CD compilation, The Best of Simple Minds, was released soon afterwards.